mfaramarzi/MAX.F_Portfolio/README.md

 [**2.
 Road Damage Segmentation Using UNET**](https://github.com/mfaramarzi/Image-Segmentation-UNET)

-In this project initially a YOLOv2 (object detection model) was used to crop lanes from the roadway images captured top-down, then transfer learning technique was applied to UNET (object segmentation model) trained on retinals, to detect crackes on the cropped road images.
+In this project initially a YOLOv2 (object detection model) was used to crop lanes from the roadway images captured top-down, then transfer learning technique was applied to a UNET model (pre-trained to segment retinals blood vessels), to segment crackes on the cropped road images.

 ![Object Detection Using Trained YOLOv3](/Images/UNET_Transfer_Learn.png)